 Near Brunswick in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
 39° 18.664′ N, 77° 34.1′ W. Marker is near Brunswick, Maryland, in Frederick County.
+Marker can be reached from C&O Canal Towpath (at milepost 51.5).
+The marker is beside the C&O Canal Towpath on the eastern side of the aqueduct.
 Touch for map.
-The marker is beside the C&O Canal Towpath on the eastern side of the aqueduct.
 Marker is in this post office area: Jefferson MD 21755, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Stones Reunited (here, next to this marker); Aqueduct Stones The Beautiful Aqueduct (a few steps from this marker); Fall and Rise of an Aqueduct (a few steps from this marker); A Lockkeeper's Life (approx. 0.6 miles away); Abraham Lakin 2nd (approx. 1½ miles away); Lockhouse 28 (approx. 2.3 miles away); A Canal Home (approx. 2.3 miles away).
+Catoctin Aqueduct (here, next to this marker); Aqueduct Stones (a few steps from this marker); The Beautiful Aqueduct Fall and Rise of an Aqueduct (a few steps from this marker); A Lockkeeper's Life (approx. 0.6 miles away); Abraham Lakin 2nd (approx. 1.8 miles away); Lockhouse 28 (approx. 2.3 miles away); A Canal Home (approx. 2.3 miles away).
 Touch for a list and map of all markers in Brunswick.

 Credits.
-This page was last revised on February 6, 2017.
-This page originally submitted on February 6, 2017, by Brandon Stahl of Fairfax, Virginia.
-This page has been viewed 167 times since then and 18 times this year.
+This page was last revised on September 28, 2020.
+It was originally submitted on February 6, 2017, by Brandon Stahl of Fairfax, Virginia.
+This page has been viewed 257 times since then and 30 times this year.
 Photos: 1, 2, 3, 4. submitted on February 6, 2017, by Brandon Stahl of Fairfax, Virginia. • J. J. Prats was the editor who published this page.